Kycko/server-status-indicator/README.md

 # Server status indicator

-Indicator for Ubuntu Unity to show your home server status (using ping command) and quickly connect via SSH.
+Indicator for Unity/Pantheon DE to show your home server status (using ping command) and quickly connect via SSH.

 ##How to use